Washington Drunk Driving Penalties

 - BAC of .15 or greater: From 45 days to one-year imprisonment, plus 90 days electronic home monitoring, and from $750 to $5,000 in fines

 - BAC less than .15: From 90 days to one-year imprisonment, plus 120 days of electronic home monitoring, and from $1,000 to $5,000 in fines

 - BAC of .15 or greater: From 120 days to one-year imprisonment, plus 150 days of electronic home monitoring, and from $1,500 to $5,000 in fines

 Felony DUI is a class C felony with substantially higher penalties, including more time in prison, greater fines, and required installation of an ignition interlock device.
 Prosecutors can charge a defendant with felony DUI when they have had four or more prior DUI offenses within 10 years or they were previously convicted of vehicular homicide while under the influence of drugs or alcohol.
 Unlike with other DUI charges, when a person is charged with felony DUI, he or she is usually not eligible for alternative sentencing programs.

 Fight the Penalties.
 Fight the Conviction.
 Contact Us Now.

 At the law firm of Green & Ritchie, PLLC, our lead criminal defense attorneys have served as Vancouver and Clark County prosecutors.
 We know what the prosecution has to prove to convict you of your DUI charges and they know that we will force them to prove every element if we go to court.
 We are solid negotiators who work as a team, striving to keep you out of jail, help you avoid fines and keep your record clean.

-Call us at 360-450-2434 or send us an e-mail to schedule a meeting about your DUI charges with the Washington law firm of Green & Ritchie, PLLC.
+Call us at 360-450-2434 schedule a free initial case review about your DUI charges with the Vancouver, WA law firm of Green & Ritchie, PLLC.